kauche/grpc-go-xds-tls-credentials/README.md

 # grpc-go-xds-tls-credentials

-`grpc-go-xds-tls-credentials` is a Go library that provides a TLS credentials used for connecting to the xDS management server.
+`grpc-go-xds-tls-credentials` is a Go library that provides a TLS credentials used for making a grpc-go client able to connect to a xDS control plane 🚀

 ## Usage